rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

     rocky-repos-*
     ...<OUTPUT TRUNCATED>...
     ```
     You should see a long list.

 2. Let us delve a little deeper and learn more about one of the packages installed on the system.
 We will examine NetworkManager.
 We will use the --query (-q) and --info (-i) options with the `rpm` command.
 Type:

     ```
     $ rpm -qi NetworkManager
     Name        : NetworkManager
     Epoch       : 1
     ...<OUTPUT TRUNCATED>...
     ```

     That is a great deal information (metadata)!

-3. Let us say we are only interested in the summary field of the previous command.
-We can use rpm's query format option to filter the information that we get back from the query option.
+3. Let us say we are only interested in the Summary field of the previous command.
+We can use rpm's --queryformat option to filter the information that we get back from the query option.

- For example, to view only the summary field, type:
+    For example, to view only the Summary field, type:

     ```
     $ rpm -q --queryformat '%{summary}\n' NetworkManager
     ```

+    The name of the field is case insensitive.

-4. To view both the version and summary fields of the installed NetworkManager package type:
+4. To view both the Version and Summary fields of the installed NetworkManager package type:

     ```
     $ rpm -q --queryformat '%{version}  %{summary}\n' NetworkManager
     ```

 5. Type the command to view information about the bash package that is installed on the system.

     !!! note